frarent/dpt_of_excellence/README.md

 **Joint responsibility**.
 All of the authors take full joint responsibility for any omissions or errors in this replication repository.

+The `00_main.do` file builds on that provided by [Pietro Santoleri](https://pietrosantoleri.github.io/).
+We are indebted to Pietro for sharing the initial version with us.
+We have made some modifications to suit our needs and, where possible, to improve upon the already strong starting point.
+Pietro - Cotton misses you very much.
+All errors and omissions are our own.

 ## Data

 ### Data availability